Japanese Knotweed vs. Bamboo: What Are The Differences?

 Allowing Japanese knotweed to spread into neighbouring properties or the countryside could also carry significant fines and penalties.
 It’s so invasive it’s been known to kill other ecological systems and destroy vegetation plots.
 Whilst there’s no legislation in place to control bamboo, it is also capable of causing structural damage to buildings.
 That’s why, it’s more important than ever to get these plants under control and ensure they can’t spread.

-Japanese Knotweed vs Bamboo: Why Are They Invasive?
+Japanese Knotweed vs Bamboo: What Makes Them Invasive?

 Despite their ornamental appeal, both Japanese knotweed and bamboo can cause serious damage in and around the areas they grow.
 Unfortunately, their ability to spread, as well as their tough and thick root structures, make them both invasive species.